 The average rate for master' s-level clinicians in couples therapy is about $200 per hour.

 Insurance can help with the cost.
-Most therapists can offer “out-of-network” benefits where you pay for the service, then you submit a receipt to your insurance company.
-Insurance companies may provide you reimbursement for each session.
+Most therapists can offer “out-of-network” benefits, where you pay for the service and then submit a receipt to your insurance company.
+Insurance companies may reimburse you for each session.

 To learn more about our "out-of-network" calculator, click here.

 There are limited options for “in-network” couples therapy.
-One straightforward way to find these is by visiting psychologytoday.com/us/therapists/co/denver, then click the Filters tab, then your Insurance, and types of therapy: Couples Counseling.
+One straightforward way to find these is to visit psychologytoday.com/us/therapists/co/denver, then click the Filters tab, select your Insurance, and select Types of Therapy: Couples Counseling.
 Hopefully, some helpful results will be available to you.

 Check Qualifications